jeremiepoiroux/kanji-list/README.md

 - to cover 33% of the total use of kanjis, one only need to know 72 of them;
 - to cover 50% of the total use of kanjis, one only need to know 165 of them;
 - to cover 90% of the total use of kanjis, one only need to know 910 of them;
-- Finally, to cover 99% of the total use of kanjis, one only need to know 2173 of them.
+- Finally, to cover 99% of the total use of kanjis, one only need to know 2172 of them.

 We will use this mark as a threshold and filter our list accordingly.
-The filtered list may be downloaded HERE.
+The filtered list may be downloaded [here](https://github.com/jeremiepoiroux/kanji-list/blob/main/japanese_wikipedia_2022_kanjis_count_99.csv).

 ## A new list: ordering the kanjis